llm-bible/llm-bible.github.io/_publications/zhu2023unified.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.07910"}
   - {name: "Code", url: "https://github.com/microsoft/promptbench"}
-tags: ['Security', 'Tools', 'Reinforcement Learning', 'Has Code', 'Prompting', 'Applications']
+tags: ['Tools', 'Applications', 'Reinforcement Learning', 'Security', 'Has Code', 'Prompting']
 ---
 The evaluation of large language models (LLMs) is crucial to assess their performance and mitigate potential security risks.
 In this paper, we introduce